Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Complexity analysis

 \subsection{Complexity overhead}

-In this section, the complexity overhead of the \gls{cnn} and \gls{dt} inference is investigated under the \gls{vtm}. \Table{\ref{tab:time_cnn_ml}} presents the time spent in the \gls{cnn} and in the \gls{dt} predictions for $C_2$ configuration in comparison with the \gls{vtm}10.2 anchor encoding time.
-These values are obtained by applying a ratio between the \gls{cnn} or \gls{dt} time and the \gls{vtm} reference encoding time.
-The execution time of the \gls{cnn} inference is in average lower than the execution time of the \gls{dt} model.
-Indeed, even if the \gls{cnn} inference is higher, the \gls{dt} infers at each \gls{cu} size unlike the \gls{cnn} which is carried-out only once for each $64\times64$ \gls{cu}.
-The execution time ratio of the \gls{cnn} is higher in the \gls{uhd} classes especially the class A1.
-This can be a result of the early skip methods integrated in the \gls{vtm} that leads to shallow partition, i.e. less time in the encoding process.
+\Table{\ref{tab:time_cnn_ml}} presents the time spent in the \gls{cnn} and in the \gls{dt} predictions for the $C_2$ configuration in comparison with the \gls{vtm}10.2 anchor encoding time.
+These values are obtained by computing the ratio between the \gls{cnn} or \gls{dt} time and the \gls{vtm} reference encoding time.
+The execution time of the \gls{cnn} inference is, on average lower than the execution time of the \gls{dt} model.
+Indeed, even if the \gls{cnn} inference is more complex, the \gls{dt} infers at each \gls{cu} size unlike the \gls{cnn} which is carried-out only once for each $64\times64$ \gls{cu}.
+The run-time ratio of the \gls{cnn} is higher for the \gls{uhd} classes, primarily class A1.
+This is caused by the early skip methods integrated into the \gls{vtm} that lead to shallow partition, resulting in a faster encoding process.
 Moreover, the results for the \gls{dt} inference time is homogeneous through all the \gls{ctc} classes.
-In average, both execution times of the \gls{cnn} and \gls{dt} are under 2\% and taken together, they require less than 3\% of the encoding time.
-These results show that the prediction times are negligible, especially since the \gls{cnn} and \gls{dt} models can be optimized, accelerated or parallelized.
-Especially, the execution time of the \gls{cnn} can be significantly reduced by targeting a \gls{gpu} or completely removed when parallelizing the \gls{cnn} inference with the \gls{rdo}.
+On average, the run-time of both the \gls{cnn} and \gls{dt} is under 2\%, taken together; they require less than 3\% of the encoding time.
+These results show that the prediction times are negligible, especially since the \gls{cnn} and \gls{dt} models can be optimized, accelerated, or run in parallel with the encoding.
+Indeed, the execution time of the \gls{cnn} can be significantly reduced by targeting a \gls{gpu} or on multi-core processors with optimizations, as presented below.